Should You Let Your Dog Eat Grass?

 Nutritional Deficiency in Your Dog’s Diet

 Some veterinarians suspect that dogs graze because they’re missing something in their diet, says Dr. Steep.
 However, science doesn’t yet provide any definitive answers about what those deficiencies may be.

 Wolves and coyotes often eat the grain- and green-filled entrails of their prey first, says Dr. Goodman.
 “That’s the salad before the meal part,” he jokes.
 One of Dr. Steep’s veterinary school professors suggested that eating grass may even be a throwback behavior that provides some evolutionary advantage to dogs.

 Your Dog Enjoys the Taste of Grass

 The answer may be as simple as your dog’s enjoyment of the tender green stuff.

 Helping Your Canine Grass Grazer

-Even though eating grass falls within the realm of normal behavior for dogs, handle your pooch’s grazing with caution, say the veterinarians.
+Even though eating grass falls within the realm of normal behavior for dogs, handle your dog’s grazing with caution, say the veterinarians.
 They advise you to take these three steps:

 Define the Location Your Dog Grazes

 Lawns are often treated with toxic fertilizers or pesticides, which could harm your dog — particularly during the warmer months.
-Consider providing an alternative like the kitty greens that cat owners grow, in a small pot indoors.
-Fresh, moist shoots, which may be more appealing to your dog, are less likely to irritate its digestive system than are tough, sharp grass blades.
+Consider providing an alternative like the kitty greens that cat owners grow in a small pot indoors.
+Fresh, moist shoots, which may be more appealing to your dog, are less likely to irritate their digestive system than harsh, sharp grass blades.